 - Describe how the school works with the Barnsley Virtual School and it's equivalent in other authorities.

-- Outline the training undertaken by the designated teacher during the year, including how this professional learning has been disseminated and it's impact.
+- Outline the training undertaken by the designated teacher during the year, including how this professional learning has been rolled out and it's impact.

-In addition, you should provide the governing body with a report on the amount of pupil premium plus funding received and clear evidence of it's use, including the impact on accelerating the progress of children in care.
+You should also provide the governing body with a report.
+This should include the amount of pupil premium plus funding received and clear evidence of it's use.
+You should also including the impact on speeding up the progress of children in care.

-This may be included as part of the annual report, or the governing body may wish to consider this in line with their calendar of financial oversight.
+This may be included as part of the annual report.
+The governing body may wish to consider this in line with their calendar of financial oversight.

-It's important that governors are given the quality of information required to fulfil their role as critical friend and offer both meaningful challenge and support to the school in pursuing stronger outcomes for children in care.
+It's important that governors are given the quality of information required to fulfil their role as critical friend.
+They should offer both meaningful challenge and support to the school in pursuing stronger outcomes for children in care.

-At the same time, it's also important to ensure that the report respects the confidential nature of a child’s 'looked after' status and is written in such a way that the identity of the child in care is protected.
+At the same time, it's also important to ensure that the report respects the confidential nature of a child’s 'looked after' status.
+It should be written in such a way that the identity of the child in care is protected.

 If you have any questions or need some help to complete the annual report, please contact the Virtual School.